Things to Do in Loch Lomond & Trossachs National Park

 Balmaha sign for Conic Hill hike at Loch Lomond Scotland West Highland Way

-From the car park at Balmaha, follow the trail through the woodlands up to the hill, past the Highland cows to the summit.
+From the Balmaha car park, follow the trail through the woodlands up to the hill, past the Highland cows, and to the summit.

 Remember to look back at the views as you ascend.

-The route is a little bit stony near the summit so it’s recommended to wear hiking boots or shoes.
+The route is slightly stony near the summit, so hiking boots or shoes are recommended.

 Views from Conic Hill over Loch Lomond at Balmaha West Highland Way route